Phyllis Chesler: Recent activities

 In recent years, Chesler has sparked controversy, both for her work on honor-based violence, including honor killing, and for her outspoken criticism of anti-Jewish racism.
-Beginning in the 1990s Chesler has authored six books about the failures of Western feminism, anti-Semitism, Islamic gender and religious apartheid and honor killing and has criticized Western feminists for failing to defend women in non-Western societies.
+Beginning in the 1990s Chesler has authored six books about the failures of Western feminism, antisemitism, Islamic gender and religious apartheid and honor killing and has criticized Western feminists for failing to defend women in non-Western societies.

 Her work on these topics has sparked backlash.
 In April, 2017 Chesler's keynote address to a conference on honor-based violence at the University of Arkansas Law School was cancelled.
 The controversy was written about widely on social media, and Dr. Chesler was almost immediately invited by a group of grassroots activists at University College London to address a conference at that institution in November 2017.

 Also in 2017, Taylor & Francis declined to publish her two volumes in this area, New English Review Press immediately agreed to do so.
 In the fall of 2017, they published Islamic Gender Apartheid: Exposing a Veiled War Against Women with a new introduction.
 The original introduction appeared at Tablet, Middle East Forum, and Mosaic.

 At the same time, Chesler has received accolades from Islamic feminist organizations.
 In 2018, she received a "True Honor" award from the Iranian and Kurdish Women's Rights Organization (IKWRO) at a ceremony in London.
 The same year, she selected, edited, and newly introduced her volume A Family Conspiracy: Honor Killing (April 2018).
 It was translated into German by Henryk M. Broder's group and posted at his blog Die Achse des Guten.

 A major interview with Dr. Chesler appeared in EMMA, a German feminist magazine.

 In addition, from 2012 to 2020 Chesler submitted courtroom affidavits to support asylum applications for girls and women at risk of honor-based violence in their countries of origin.

-In a 2021 article for Tablet Magazine titled "The Progressive Erasure of Feminism," Chesler wrote that the Equality Act would "dangerously privilege a minority over the majority by endangering women's sex-based rights in terms of sports, and women-only safe spaces in prisons, DV and homeless shelters, and in the military."
+In a 2021 article for Tablet titled "The Progressive Erasure of Feminism," Chesler wrote that the Equality Act would "dangerously privilege a minority over the majority by endangering women's sex-based rights in terms of sports, and women-only safe spaces in prisons, DV and homeless shelters, and in the military."